mike881205/liri-node-app/README.md

 ## Notes

-* I am responsbile for creating all logic within all files of this app
+* I am responsbile for creating all logic and writing all code within all files of this app